 After reading and agreeing to our Informed Consent for Data Collection, a collection kit and instructions will be sent to your preferred address.

 The Collection Kit will contain barcoded specimen collection symptoms appropriate for the sample collected (e.g. tubes, dried bloodspot collection cards).
 There will also be a set of instructions included that will show you how to collect, label, and ship your sample.
 Postage is included!

 If you like, you also have the option of dropping your Collection Kit at a nearby lab (e.g. a Quest Diagnostics facility).
 If you cannot travel to a collection site, we will arrange for someone to come to your home to collect the sample.

 Absolutely not!
 You + ME covers any and all costs related to biosample collection.

 When will my biosample be collected?

-We will contact you to see if you would be interested in providing biosamples.
-There may be a wait between the time of your registration and being contacted to give a sample.
-Although there is no guarantee that any given Registry participant will be eligible to provide a biological sample, your enrollment in the Registry is a critical component to participating in the BioBank.
+There may be a waiting period between the time of your registration and time of your sample collection.
+Although there is no guarantee that any given You + ME participant will be eligible to provide a biological sample, we will be sure to contact you should the opportunity become available!

 How are my samples used?